lvanschilfgaarde/lordcephei.github.io/pages/cl_general.md

                     specifies the maximum amount of adjustment allowed.
                     Example: lmchk --fixpos:tol=.001

-     --fixlat       Adjust lattice vectors and point group operations, attempting to render them internally consistent with each other
+    --fixlat        Adjust lattice vectors and point group operations, attempting to render them internally consistent with each other.

     --fixpos[:tol=#] Adjust positions slightly, rendering them
-                   as consistent as possible with the symmetry group
+                   as consistent as possible with the symmetry group.

-    --sfill=class-  list tells the program to adjust the sphere sizes to space filling.
+    --sfill=class   list tells the program to adjust the sphere sizes to space filling.

                     *By default, ``class-list'' is a list of integers.